xvik/guice-persist-orient/src/doc/docs/getting-started.md

 ### Schema initialization

-In order to work with datbase, you obviously need to initialize it's schema first.
+In order to work with database, you obviously need to initialize it's schema first.

 ```java
 public class MySchemeInitializer implements SchemeInitializer {